barbatus/vssr/README.md

 ## Isomorphic Environment
-Server-side rendering has become increasingly popular in the React world, especially with the introduction of Server Components in React.
-Server Components are beneficial and can significantly improve vital rendering metrics due to their direct access to purely server-side code, such as accessing a database, within components.
-JavaScript can run on both the client and server; what if we blurred the line between server and client components, enabling the writing of server code within client components as well?

-Here we go, [@tanstack/bling](https://github.com/TanStack/bling) powered by Vite transpilation.
-It enables writing server code within a client hook or even integrating it into a client component, which is then extracted automatically into a separate server API endpoint.
+[@tanstack/bling](https://github.com/TanStack/bling) makes it possible to run purely server code in client React hooks or components via Vite transpilation hooks.
+Hence, one can write server code not only in Server Components but also in Client ones, which is then extracted automatically into a separate server API endpoint.

+This NPM provides a boilerplate to get started with @tanstack/bling as it still requires some patching.

 It's worth comparing this approach with tRPC, as the main benefit of both approaches is nearly the same – rapid API bootstrapping with first-class TypeScript support shared across the client and server.
 The advantage here is that it requires much less boilerplate and setup compared to tRPC,